rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/Key Terms.md

 	- The theory was run backwards to think about science: is there an explicit way to describe that one thing causes another thing?
 ### Paradigms
 - **What**
-	- Paradigms are a set of beliefs about what is relevant, interesting, important, and expectations on how to study something.
+	- Paradigms are a set of beliefs about what is relevant, interesting, and important, and they provide expectations on how to study something.
 They help decide what is worth studying.
 For example, it would not be worth studying whether a person wearing a blue sweater would affect their response to heart medication — in the current medical paradigm, the prior probability (chances of the colour blue affecting a person’s response to medication before studying it) would be incredibly low.
 In a way, paradigms are like binoculars; they enormously allow you to narrow a field of vision.
 Certain things are likely to be important, and the rest is ignored, allowing one to make developments in science easier.
 - **Where**
 	- This term first appeared in the “Baby Scientists” lecture.
 Gopnik argued that children update their beliefs using Bayesian statistical models.
 To do this, babies need a prior probability that is rooted in paradigms.
 Paradigms in this context are societal or innate.
 - **Why** #todo